IBM/icp4d-customer-churn-classifier/README.md

 #### Complete the code pattern

-Once the notebook completes and your model is created, you can deploy and access your model just as before, starting with the step [insert pandas DataFrame](#4-insert-pandas-dataframe).
+Follow the instructions above for creating your project and notebook.
+Once the notebook completes and your model is created, you can deploy and access your model just as before, starting with the step [test the model in the UI](#8-test-the-model-in-the-ui).

 ## License